denguir/student-teacher-anomaly-detection/README.md

 python3 students_training.py carpet
 ```

-* Run anomaly_detection.py to obtain an anomaly map for each image of the test set
+* Run anomaly_detection.py to obtain an anomaly map for each image of the test set.
+An anomaly map is computed using the variance of Students predictions and the error between Students predictions and Teacher.
 ```
 cd src
 python3 anomaly_detection.py carpet